cph-cachet/carp.core-kotlin/README.md

   For this to work you need to configure a `publish.properties` file with a signing signature and repository user in the project root folder.
   Preface with `setSnapshotVersion` task to publish to the snapshot repository, substituting the suffix of the version specified in `ext.globalVersion` with `-SNAPSHOT`.
   See main `build.gradle` for details.

+### Release management

+[Semantic versioning](https://semver.org/) is used for releases.
+Backwards compatibility is assessed from the perspective of clients using an implementation of the framework, as opposed to developers using the framework to implement an infrastructure.
+In other words, versioning is based on the exposed API (`application` namespaces), but not the domain used to implement infrastructures (`domain` namespaces).
+Breaking changes between `minor` versions can occur in domain objects, including the need to do database migrations.

+Module versions are configured in the main `build.gradle` in `ext.globalVersion` and `ext.clientsVersion`.

+Workflows:
+- Each push to `develop` triggers a snapshot release of the currently configured version.
+- Each push to `master` triggers a release to Maven using the currently configured version.

+Releases require a couple of manual steps:
+- Before merging into `master`, make sure new versions are set in `build.gradle`.
+  This should be done already in the last step, but you may decide to make a bigger version increment.
+- Merge into master; **don't rebase**.
+Rebasing causes branch commit histories to diverge which complicates later releases and messes up the visible commit history with duplicate commits.
+- Create a release tag on `master` with release notes.
+- Add `javascript-typescript-sources.zip` and `rpc-examples.zip` assets to release.
+  This should be automated in the future: [#371](https://github.com/imotions/carp.core-kotlin/issues/371) and [#416](https://github.com/imotions/carp.core-kotlin/issues/416) respectively.
+- Bump versions on `develop` so that snapshot releases target the next version.

 ### Development checklists